dkazanski/berkeleyml/Module_20_Capstone/readme.md

 After cleaning and transforming the data, I split the data set into a Training set and a Validation set.
 The model would be trained on the Training set, but it it would be evaluated on how well it predicted the Validation data set that it has never seen.

-I created  7 types of Classifier models and optimized Hyperparameters for each model.
+I created  7 types of Classifier models:
+- Decision Tree
+- Random Forest
+- Logistic Regression
+- K-Nearest Neighbours (KNN)
+- Support Vector Machine (SVM)
+- XGBoost
+- CatBoost
+I then completed hyperparameter optimization for each of the above models.

 I tracked several model performance parameters, such as Accuracy, Precision, Recall, F1Score, and ROC AUC.
 However, I chose to optimize towards minimizing LogLoss.
 This metric assesses the probability estimates provided by the model against the actual class labels, with lower values of LogLoss indicating better model performance.
 This metric is particularly useful because it heavily penalizes models for being confident and wrong, thus encouraging well-calibrated probability estimates.

-## Results and Conclusion
+## Findings, Results and Conclusions

+The factors that decided where the ad impression would result in a click were:
+- The Make of the user's device: Samsung, Apple, etc.
+- Type of an ad: banner, video, etc.
+- Ad Campaign
+- Category of the mobile app that showed the ad
+- Subcategory of the mobile app that showed the ad
+- The fact that the user clicked on any other ads in the past
+- The types of mobile apps the user uses most often (gaming, news, etc.)
+- Whether the app that shows the ad belongs to the list of premium apps
+- The average click-through rate on the previously shown ad within the app in the past 30 days
+- The number of times the user saw the ad for this advertiser’s offer in the past 90 days
+- How many times the user clicked on ads of this advertiser’s offer in the past 90 days

 XGBoost, a gradient-boosting ensemble model, produced the best (lowest) LogLoss of 0.066096.
 It had an overall accuracy of 0.9782, which means that it correctly predicted whether an ad impression would result in a click or not 97.8% of the time.
 For an advertising model, that is an astonishingly good result.

+However, because the system will have to reply to bid requests in real time, the latency of the inference (prediction) could have a high business cost.
+Therefore, models that deliver quick performance when deployed would be preferred.
+In this regard, Logistic Regression would be the first choice.
+It lagged behind my best XGBoost model only slightly, with a LogLoss of 0.078890 and an overall Accuracy of 0.972128, which is still an excellent result.

 **Please see the Technical Writeup Notebook (Book 0) for additional technical details and the summary of model performance results.**